How to Discover Your Identity in Christ

 - Your behavior

 Essentially, the core of you are is determined by the person with whom you identify.
 This is what makes Romans 6-8 so vitally important to us today.

-3 Steps to Understanding Your Identity in Christ
+How to Discover Your Identity in Christ

 It isn’t enough to mentally identify with Christ, this new identity must truly become who we are from the very depths of our being.